 Reading is a uniquely human trait, and there is an area of the brain designated for the development of this skill.

 It stimulates the growth of the brain’s white matter — a set of nerve fibers that helps the brain to learn and function in general.
 Reading not only increases white matter, but also allows information to be processed more effectively.

 There are broadly three kinds of intelligence: the crystallized, the fluid and the emotional.

 Reading develops and sharpens these three types of intelligence.

 There are even more benefits to reading if we add other languages into the mix.
 Apart from developing communication skills, reading in another language increases the regions of the brain involved in spatial navigation and the process of learning.

-Did you know that a cell phone screen can contain 30 times as many microorganisms as a clean toilet?
-That is why it is important to always disinfect your cell phone.
+Did you know that a cell phone screen can contains 30 times as many microorganisms as a clean toilet?
+That is why it is important to always disinfect and sanitize your cell phone.
 In times of coronavirus, the need for cleaning the cell phone and tablet screen only grows.